 The new standards of scaffolding require employers to protect their employees when working at height on a scaffold.
-Enforcing these standards will help prevent about 4,455 injuries and 47 deaths every year, as it is estimated that no fewer than 2.3 million construction workers use Scaffolds regularly.
-Below are the new standards of scaffolding:
+Enforcing these standards will help prevent about 4,455 injuries and 47 deaths every year.
+It is estimated that no fewer than 2.3 million construction workers use scaffolds regularly.

 - Employers should provide fall protection for employees working at a 10-foot height above a lower level.
 This is to ensure that employees are safe and protected from falling from the platform.
 [29 CFR 1926.451(g)(1)]

 - The toprail’s height for scaffolds manufactured and placed in service after January 1, 2000, is now regulated to be 38-45 inches (0.97-1.2m) instead of the previous 36-45 inches (0.9-1.2m) [29 CFR 1926.451(g)(4)(ii)].
 The installation of midrails must be at halfway between the platform surface and toprail [29 CFR 1926.451(g)(4)(iv)].
 If the crossbracing’s crosspoint is used as a toprail, it must be 38-48 inches (0.97-1.3m) above the work platform [29 CFR 1926.451(g)(4)(xv)].

 - A trained, qualified, and competent person must assess and determine the possibility of creating a safe means of access and fall protection when assembling and dismantling scaffolding [29 CFR 1926.451(e)(9) and 29 CFR 1926.451(g)(2)].

 - Every employee must be trained on a scaffold on how to prevent, control, and minimize hazards by their employer [29 CFR 1926.454].